-The Oconee Rivers Greenway Corridors are an important feature of Athens-Clarke County and the surrounding.
-These corridors provide vital corridors for linking wildlife with nodes of habitat spread throughout Athens Clarke County.
-Other portions of the Greenway corridor are currently or will at some point in the future host a multiuse path system that supports recreational use as well as transportation choices for those who would like to get out of their car and enjoy a different means of travel.
-Water Trails along both the North and Middle Oconee Rivers will provide valuable recreation opportunities that will seamlessly flow into the water trail systems along these rivers in surrounding counties.
-This green infrastructure network will connect parks, schools, neighborhoods, commercial centers, cultural resources and the University of Georgia.
+The Oconee River Greenway Corridors are an important feature of Athens-Clarke County and the surrounding area.
+These corridors provide vital corridors linking wildlife between nodes of habitat, spread throughout Athens Clarke County.
+Other portions of the Greenway Corridor are currently (or, in the future, will be) hosting a multi-use path system that supports recreational uses as well as transportation choices connecting parks, schools, neighborhoods, commercial centers, cultural resources and the University of Georgia.
+Water Trails along both the North and Middle Oconee Rivers will provide valuable recreational opportunities that will seamlessly flow into the water trail systems along these rivers in surrounding counties.
 As the corridors touch neighboring counties, efforts will be made to continue the network so that it becomes a truly regional system.

 The Greenway Corridors are prone to habitat fragmentation due to limited protections for the areas identified in current Greenway Maps.
 As development pressures increase, the opportunity for robust, healthy corridors is greatly reduced as the system becomes increasingly limited to a series of 30' wide easements through heavily developed properties.
-This same pressure also applies to large areas of undeveloped land that would serve as habitat nodes for connection via the Greenway corridor.
-These large parcels of land are increasingly being subdivided and/or developed with little protection provided for the sensitive habitats that may be present on that property.
+This same pressure also applies to large areas of undeveloped land that serve as habitat nodes, to be connected via the Greenway corridor.
+These large parcels of land are increasingly being subdivided and/or developed with little protection provided for the sensitive habitats that may be present on each property.